OHDSI/Vocabulary-v5.0/LOINC/readme.md

 \LoincTable\Loinc.csv and rename to loinc.csv
 \LoincTable\Mapto.csv and rename to mapto.csv
 \LoincTable\SourceOrganization.csv and rename to sourceorganization.csv
-\AccessoryFiles\MultiAxialHierarchy\MultiAxialHierarchy.csv and rename to multiaxialhierarchy.csv
+\AccessoryFiles\ComponentHierarchyBySystem\ComponentHierarchyBySystem.csv and rename to componenthierarchybysystem.csv
 \AccessoryFiles\PanelsAndForms\PanelsAndForms.csv and rename to panelsandforms.csv
 \AccessoryFiles\PanelsAndForms\AnswerList.csv and rename to answerlist.csv
 \AccessoryFiles\PanelsAndForms\LoincAnswerListLink.csv and rename to loincanswerlistlink.csv